proteinreport/proteinreport.org/content/events/future-protein-production-webinars-whole-cuts-novel-sources/index.md

 weight: 5000
 uuid: 11114
 ---
-<p>The holy grail for alternative meats is a whole cut indistinguishable from that of traditional meats.
-In this session, we will hear from the companies that are solving the challenges faced by companies getting alternative whole cuts to consumers.</p>
+The holy grail for alternative meats is a whole cut indistinguishable from that of traditional meats.
+In this session, we will hear from the companies that are solving the challenges faced by companies getting alternative whole cuts to consumers.

-<p>This is a free to attend 2-hour webinar.
-Attendees will have the opportunity to hear from industry experts as well as interact through Q&A sessions and networking slots.</p>
+This is a free to attend 2-hour webinar.
+Attendees will have the opportunity to hear from industry experts as well as interact through Q&A sessions and networking slots.